 SAB selected Sharper Software's DevOps

-Services, in addition to the SharperSkills TFS Training in order
+Services, in addition to the SharperSkills Azure DevOps Training in order

 to establish a culture of DevOps at SAB.
 Starting as early as the Requirement

-Gathering stage, up-to and continuously improving Release Management, One Global selected the Agile DevOps Process as the
+Gathering stage, up-to and continuously improving Release Management, State Audit Bureau selected the CMMI DevOps Process as the

 Process Template of Choice.